kdpuvvadi/proxy/README.md

 ## Deploy Nginx Proxy Manager with Ansible Playbook

-You need atleast 2.9 or heighr version of ansible.
+You need atleast 2.9 or higher version of ansible.
 ### Install Ansible

 `pip install ansible`